TabithaChelagat/Market_Research_Analysis/README.md

 **- Companies responsibility to speak out on social issues**

 The responses in this column were initially represented as "Somewhat agree", "Strongly agree", "Somewhat disagree", "Strongly disagree" and "Neutral".
-For the purpose of simplifying the analysis, I grouped these responses into broader categories: "Agree," "Disagree," and "Neutral."
+For the purpose of simplifying the analysis, I grouped these responses into broader categories: ```"Agree", "Disagree", and "Neutral"```.

 ```
 =IF(Q5="Somewhat agree", "Agree", IF(Q5= "Strongly agree", "Agree", IF(Q5="Somewhat disagree", "Disagree", IF(Q5="Strongly disagree", "Disagree","Neutral"))))